lwsjs/local-web-server/README.md

 # local-web-server

 The modular development web server for productive front-end and full-stack engineers.

 Use this tool to:

 * Help build a web application using any architecture (static website, Single Page Application with client-side rendering, dynamic app with server-side rendering, Progressive Web App etc.)
 * Prototype a web service (REST API, microservice, websocket server application etc)

-Agnostic which front-end framework (React, Polymer, Angular etc) you use, if any.

 ## Synopsis